241 FW 10

 Z. Surface Supplied Gas Diving is a diving mode in which the diver in the water is supplied with breathing gas via hose to surface cylinders or compressed air intake systems.

 10.8 What is the diver’s responsibility for ensuring safety?
 The primary responsibility for diver safety lies with the individual diver.
-Each diver must exercise the responsibility and privilege to refuse to dive if, in the diver's judgment, conditions are unsafe or unfavorable and would violate the dictates of his/her training or this chapter.
-A diver must not attempt to dive if he/she is not in the proper mental or physical condition for diving.
+Each diver must exercise the responsibility and privilege to refuse to dive if, in the diver's judgment, conditions are unsafe or unfavorable and would violate the dictates of his/her/their training or this chapter.
+A diver must not attempt to dive if they are not in the proper mental or physical condition for diving.

 A. The NDCB must have the following members, and the majority must be active divers:

 (2) Chief, Division of Safety and Health, or designee (nonvoting), and

 (3) Other qualified individuals approved by the NDCB.
 NDCB members may designate an alternate to act on their behalf.

 B. The NDCB consists of a chair, vice chair, and voting and nonvoting members.
 The NDCB selects the vice chair every 2 years.
 The vice chair succeeds to the chair position every 2 years.

 C. Meetings are held annually or more often when necessary.
 A quorum consists of three voting NDCB members.